lumina-desktop/lumina-docs/lumina.rst

 ********************

 The Lumina Configuration utility, shown in :numref:`Figure %s: Lumina Desktop Configuration <lumina3a>`, can be used to configure every aspect of the desktop and is the recommended way to make changes.
-To launch this utility, click the "User" icon then :menuselection:`Desktop Preferences --> Desktop Appearance/Plugins`, right-click the desktop and click
+To launch this utility, click the start menu then :menuselection:`Quick Settings --> Configure Desktop`, right-click the desktop and click
 :menuselection:`Settings --> Desktop`, or type :command:`lumina-config` from an xterm.

 .. _lumina3a: